 Abstract: We present a Singularity-based container workflow on NERSC’s Perlmutter (supported by DOE ASCR FAIR Award DE-SC0024492) for real-time analysis of large-scale molecular dynamics simulations.
 Using a producer-consumer architecture with ADIOS and Kernel CUSUM, our system enables efficient streaming, adaptive sampling, and change point detection.
 We address challenges in performance, security, and scalability, demonstrating improved resource utilization across HPC environments.

-Type Ia supernovae from Helium ignited double detonations in White Dwarf mergers
+Type Ia supernovae from helium-ignited double detonations in White Dwarf mergers

-Presenter: Khanak Barghava, Stony Brook University
+Presenter: Khanak Bhargava, Stony Brook University

 Abstract: Type Ia supernovae are powerful tools in cosmology and likely arise from exploding white dwarfs.
 A leading cause of this explosion is the merger of two white dwarfs, also known as the double degenerate channel.
 If both have thin helium shells, a surface helium detonation might trigger a core carbon detonation.
 My research uses simulations from AMReX-Castro to study the conditions under which this secondary detonation occurs, helping us better understand these stellar explosions.